School Psychology PhD

 - Stacy Bender, Assistant Professor of Counseling and School Psychology, College of Education and Human Development

-- Melissa Collier-Meek, Assistant Professor and Graduate Program Director of the School Psychology PhD Program, Department of Counseling and School Psychology, College of Education and Human Development
+- Melissa Collier-Meek, Assistant Professor, Department of Counseling and School Psychology, College of Education and Human Development

 - Amy Cook, Department Chair, Associate Professor, and Graduate Program Director of Counseling, College of Education and Human Development